What is the best Cornish scones recipe?

 Twilight Spa Break

-• 1 night in Classic King/Twin Room
+• 1-night stay in a Classic King Room

 • Full Cornish breakfast